Introduction

 Zinc: Supporting Immune Function

-Zinc is an essential mineral that helps cells grow and divide and boosts the defense system.
+Zinc is an essential mineral that helps cells grow, divide, and boosts the defense system.
 It is necessary when nursing because the body needs more of it.
 After all, it is found in high amounts in breast milk.

 Immune Function: